dcsil/B2ST-App/README.md

     - Server: https://b2st-server.herokuapp.com/

 # Demo Instruction

+## User Authentication
+### Sign up
+- Click Register button on the top right.
+- Type in your first name, last name, email address and password. make sure all fields are valid and all checkings are passed.
+- Click Sign up, you will be redirect to dashboard page.
+Your email address will be shown on top right corner of the dashboard.
+- If you already have an account, click "Already have an account?
+Sign in" to sign in.
+### Log in
+- If you already have an account, Log in by type in your email, and the corresponding password.
+- If logged in sucessfully you will be redirect to dashboard page.
+Your email address will be shown on top right corner of the dashboard.
+- If you do not have an account, click "Don't have an account?
+Sign Up" to Sign up.
+### Log out
+- If you are already signed in, Click on Log out button at the left side, you will be logged out and redirect to main page.

 ## SMS
 1. Pre: Get twilio credential if you want to test with your phone (Note: Twilio restrict trial account to send to unverified phone)
     - Go to twilio website and register for a trial twilio account, it should ask you to verify with your phone